Brilator/arcFinder/README.md

 - macOS Monterey 12.3.1, Platform: x86_64-apple-darwin17.0 (64-bit)
 - R version 4.2.0 (2022-04-22)

 ## User instructions

 ### gitlab token

 1. Generate a personal access token (PAT) at DataHUB
 2. Two options to use the PAT
    - store the PAT in a file and use this in the script XXX  {### TODO}
    - directly paste the token as argument to script XXX
+3. Supplying a "wrong token" (i.e. any non-sense string) currently breaks the script.

+### Permissions

+- make all bash scripts executable?